Lex-Col/Recursive-Multi-Modal-Harmonic-Engine/README.md

-# Recursive Multi-Modal Harmonic Deterministic State-Space Visualization Engine
+# Recursive Multi-Modal Harmonic Deterministic State-Space Visualization Engine (UPAL v5.2.0)

 The Recursive Multi-Modal Harmonic Engine is a fundamental shift in how we command resonance.
 By bridging the gap between raw frequency and observable geometry, this engine establishes a control layer for universal oscillation.